Ayushsanjdev/Todo-App-React/README.md

 # Todo-App-React
 Used CRA for templating the react.
 Adding firebase as backend to store your todos.
 U can create read update and delete operation(CRUD).
-Its good to have for ur daily uses as a working perfessional or student.
+Its good to have for ur daily uses as a working professional or student.

 Grab the url on the right and enjoy using it.